sylvioazevedo/kenkun/README.md

 # Kenkun Project

 ## Overview
 Welcome to the Kenkun Project!
-This project aims to [provide a brief description of what your project does].
+This project aims to be a scaffolding tool for python web projects.
+It is designed to help developers quickly create new projects with a predefined structure and configuration.
+The project is currently in development and is not yet ready for production use.

 ## Features
-- Feature 1: Create
+- Feature 1: Create diferent types of web applications, such as Flask, FastHTML and FastHTML standalone.
-- Feature 2: [Description of feature 2]
+- Feature 2: Model driven development, with automatic generation of models, views and controllers.
-- Feature 3: [Description of feature 3]

 ## Installation
 To install the necessary dependencies, run the following command: